 SMPP vs. HTTP

-When dealing with SMS campaigns, you normally have two protocols to choose from: Short Message Peer to Peer (SMPP) and The Hypertext Transfer Protocol (HTTP).
-These are the most dominant options for developers looking for high-quality performance SMS campaigns.
+When dealing with SMS marketing campaigns, you normally have two protocols to choose from: Short Message Peer to Peer (SMPP) and The Hypertext Transfer Protocol (HTTP).
+These are the most dominant options for developers looking for high-quality performance SMS marketing campaigns.
 Each one carries with it a set of strengths and weaknesses.

 - High volume, supporting millions of messages per day;